Field notes · software · business · psychology

 Then I discovered one trick which kept those ideas fresh: Writing them down

-When I wrote them down, not only were the ideas easier to remember but I was also forced think about them more deeply: "I believe A because B is true....wait, am I sure B is actually true?"
+When I wrote them down, not only were the ideas easier to remember but I was also forced to think about them more deeply: "I believe A because B is true....wait, am I sure B is actually true?"

 As I wrote them down, it seemed a shame to keep 'em locked away to myself.
 So I decided to start a newsletter summarizing the best of what I learn.